josk0/markdowncleaner/README.md

 - Short lines and excessive whitespace
 - Duplicate headlines (for example, because paper title and author names were reprinted on every page of a PDF)
 - Erroneous line breaks from PDF conversion

-This tool is particularly useful for processing academic papers, books, or any markdown document that needs formatting cleanup.

 ## Installation